-The 2009 Continuum of Care^{xi} registration estimated that there are more than 7,576 homeless persons at any point in time in the Houston/Harris County/Ft.
+The 2009 Continuum of Carev registration estimated that there are more than 7,576 homeless persons at any point in time in the Houston/Harris County/Ft.
 Bend County area.
-Of these, 3,293 (44%) are estimated to be chronically homeless.
-These numbers reflect a notable decrease in the number of homeless reported in the 2007 Homeless Enumeration and Assessment Needs report and a drastic decline from the 12,006 homeless persons reported in 2005.^{xii}
+Of these, 3,293 (44%) are estimated to be chronically homeless; 56.3% were Black.
+In 2005 Blacks represented 64.9% of the homeless population but that figure declined to 57.3% in 2007.
+These numbers reflect a notable decrease in the number of homeless reported in the 2007 Homeless Enumeration and Assessment Needs report and a drastic decline from the 12,006 homeless persons reported in 2005.vi iii Rakesh Kochhar, Ana Gonzalez-Barrera, & Daniel Dockterman, Pew Hispanic Center, Through Boom and Bust: Minorities, Immigrants and Homeownership (May 2009), http://pewhispanic.org/reports/report.php?ReportID=109.